Blackbear (musician): Personal life

-In April 2016, he was hospitalized and diagnosed with chronic pancreatitis due to excessive alcohol use.
+In April 2016, Musto was hospitalized and diagnosed with chronic pancreatitis.
 During his time in the hospital, he wrote his album Digital Druglord and took this time to become sober.
-In August 2018, Musto joined forces with Mission: Cure, a non-profit dedicated to finding a cure for chronic pancreatitis.
+In August 2018, he joined forces with Mission: Cure, a non-profit dedicated to finding a cure for chronic pancreatitis.
 He was a recipient of the "Courage Award" for his inspiration to others living with pancreatitis and gave a speech at their gala event.

 In November 2018, Musto collaborated with the brand PopSockets and donated 50% of the proceeds of his branded products to Mission: Cure.

 In 2017, Musto was in a relationship with actress Bella Thorne.
 On September 25, 2019, Musto announced that he and his girlfriend Michele Maturo were expecting their first child in January 2020.
 On January 29, 2020, the couple announced the birth of their son born on January 26, 2020.
 On April 11, 2021, the couple announced their engagement via Maturo's Instagram page.
-On March 12, 2022, the couple had their second son.
+On February 22, 2022, they married and on March 12, 2022, the couple had their second son.
+In October 2024, Musto announced that he and Maturo had separated.